island-lang/island-lang.github.io/README.md

 **Loops** are control flow mechanisms for specifying code to be executed repeatedly.

-In Island, **loops are grounded in functional iteration patterns** and describe iterative progression in a more declarative way than in conventional imperative languages.
+In Island, **loops are founded in functional iteration patterns** and describe iterative progression in a more declarative way than in conventional imperative languages.

 Island's `for` loops maintain immutability for all variables within the scope of **each individual iteration** of the loop.
 This is achieved by:
 * Requiring all alterable variables to be declared at the head of the loop.